the-turing-way/the-turing-way/chapters/open_science.md

 ### How running and contributing to open source software projects benefits you

 - Improve existing skills.
 Whether it’s coding, user interface design, graphic design, writing, or organizing, if you’re looking for practice, there’s a task for you on an open source project.
 Further, open source necessitates cleaner, more maintainable code to enable collaboration between potentially thousands of people that may never meet.
 This helps to build and maintain good coding habits.
+Not to be underestimated are the people skills you can develop on open source projects.
+Open source offers opportunities to practice leadership and management skills, such as resolving conflicts, organizing teams of people, and prioritizing work.
 - Advance your career.
 By definition, all of your open source work is public and this presents opportunities:
   - Demonstrate technical ability.
 Technical interviews traditionally involve working on a simulated problem that can be tackled in a set amount of time with little additional context.
 Such simulations, by definition, aren't real world use cases, nor do they show what working with an applicant would be like.
 Open source provides visibility into both how a candidate solves problems, and how they work with others.
 You make a much more appealing employee if an employer can see the quality of your work and see you working with others over a long period of time rather than taking a chance on a single short, high-stress case which may not play to your strengths.
   - Reputation.
 Becoming an active member of the open source community can gain you a positive reputation which may bolster future job prospects